apache/activemq-artemis/docs/user-manual/en/perf-tuning.md

 ## Tuning persistence

--   To get the best performance from Apache ActiveMQ Artemis whilst using perisistent messages it is recommended that the file store is used.
+-   To get the best performance from Apache ActiveMQ Artemis whilst using persistent messages it is recommended that the file store is used.
 Apache ActiveMQ Artemis also supports JDBC persistence, but there is a performance cost when persisting to a database vs local disk.